-Many believe that the Poodle originated in France, but it probably started out as a curly coated breed from Asia and made it's way with herders into Europe.
-The poodle is a master herder, hunter and loves to swim.
-The curly coat insulates it from cold water and they are expert duck hunters.
-It was in Germany that the breed developed in to what we recognise today.
+Many believe that the Poodle comes from France, but it is most lley started as a curly coated breed from Asia that made its way to Europe with herders.
+The Poodle is a great herder and also has a natural love for water.
+Their curly coat insulates them from the cold water and they are also expert duck hunters.
+The breed we know today was developed in what is now Germany.
 They were used as military dogs, guide dogs and in circuses.
-The French loved Poodles, much favoured by 'fashionable ladies' and it became the National Breed of France.
-It is one of the most popular breeds in America.
+The French quickly fell in love with the Poodle, especially amongst the “fashionable Ladies” of the time.
+They are the National breed of France and one of the most popular breeds in the USA.

-Health problems that can affect Poodles include canine hip dysplasia (CHD), luxating patella (dislocation of the knee cap), cancer, progressive retinal atrophy (degeneration of the retina which can lead to blindness), cataracts, glaucoma, ear problems, epilepsy, sebaceous adenitis (dogs own immune system attacks its sebaceous glands) and blood clotting disease.
+Health problems that can affect Poodles include canine hip dysplasia (CHD), luxating patella (dislocation of the knee cap), Addison’s disease, Gastric Torsion (bloat), cancer, Progressive Retinal Atrophy (degeneration of the retina which can lead to blindness), cataracts, glaucoma, ear problems, epilepsy, sebaceous adenitis (where the dog's own immune system attacks its sebaceous glands) and blood clotting disease.